red-ant/redant-home-staging/services/digital-product-development.md

       <div class="col-12 col-md-7">
         <h3 class="mb-4 mt-3">Discovery Workshop</h3>
         <p>
-          One day <a href="#faqs-discovery-workshop" data-toggle="collapse" data-target="#a1" aria-expanded="true" aria-controls="a1">workshop</a> to get to know you and the core of your product.
+          One day <a href="#faqs-discovery-workshop" data-toggle="collapse" data-target="#a1" data-controller="scroll-to">workshop</a> to get to know you and the core of your product.
 Bring vision of your business, audiences, stakeholders and organisational goals into focus.
         </p>
       </div>
     </div>